Thank you for reading our post, please rate this article at the end.

 Summary

 Tote-N-Stor has a portable waste tank.
 The 25608 model has a capacity of twenty-five gallons and is listed for $146.58.
-You will also get a thirty-six-inch long, three-inch drain hose, a tow bracket, and a hose clamp.
+You will also receive a thirty-six-inch-long, three-inch drain hose, a tow bracket, and a hose clamp.

 When delivered, the tank is completely assembled.
 Its rugged and durable construction makes it easy and quiet to carry around, and it has rubber wheels.